-- (1) A registrant shall implement internal control policies and procedures for the prevention, detection, and disclosure of identified risks associated with money laundering and the financing of - terrorism and proliferation, in accordance with the Financial Transactions Reporting Act, 2018 and - - (a) document and track financial crime typologies specific to digital assets; - (b) have a MLRO approved by the Commission; and - (c) verify, on a regular basis, compliance with internal policies, procedures, and controls relating to money laundering and terrorism and proliferation financing activities. - (2) A registrant shall comply with the provisions of the Financial Transactions Reporting (Wire Transfers) Regulations, 2018 and ensure proper internal controls are in place. - (3) A registrant shall ensure it understands its operating processes and procedures, regularly verifies their integrity, and accounts for identified money laundering and terrorist and proliferation financing risks.
+- (c) verify, on a regular basis, compliance with internal policies, procedures, and controls relating to money laundering and the financing of terrorism and the financing of proliferation activities. - (2) A registrant shall comply with the provisions of the Financial Transactions Reporting (Wire Transfers) Regulations, 20182 and ensure proper internal controls are in place. - (3) A registrant shall ensure it understands its operating processes and procedures, regularly verifies their integrity, and accounts for identified money laundering and the financing of terrorism and the financing of proliferation risks.

-5. MONEY LAUNDERING REPORTING OFFICER
+MONEY LAUNDERING REPORTING OFFICER.

-- (1) A Money Laundering Reporting Officer shall - (a) if an individual, be sufficiently senior in the organizational structure of the registrant's business operations to exercise the necessary authority to carry out their functions and duties: - (b) if a legal person, be licensed under the Act to provide outsourced services as a MLRO; - (c) have responsibility for making suspicious transactions reports to the Financial Intelligence Unit regarding money laundering, and terrorism and proliferation financing. - (2) A registrant shall submit the name of the person proposed to be the MLRO to the Commission, and where the person is appointed as the MLRO, the registrant shall -
+- (1) A MLRO shall- - (a) if an individual, be sufficiently senior in the organizational structure of the registrant's business operations to exercise the necessary authority to carry out their functions and duties; - (b) if a legal person, is approved under the Act to provide outsourced services as a MLRO: - (c) have responsibility for making suspicious transactions reports to the Financial Intelligence Unit regarding money laundering, and the financing of terrorism and the financing of proliferation. - (2) A registrant shall submit the name of the person proposed to be the MLRO to the Commission, and where the person is approved and appointed as the MLRO, the registrant shall- - (a) register the name of the person with the Financial Intelligence Unit; - (b) ensure that the MLRO or any person appointed to assist the MLRO has timely access to systems, customer records and all relevant information required to perform their duties; and - (c) submit a statement that the MLRO is a fit and proper person.